 Dillon and his colleague Chris Muha represent Doe in this suit.

-FIRE is a nonpartisan, nonprofit educational foundation that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
+FIRE is the nation’s leading student rights organization that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
 FIRE’s efforts to preserve liberty on campus across America can be viewed at thefire.org.

 Katie Barrows, Communications Coordinator, FIRE: 215-717-3473; firstname.lastname@example.org